About

 There was no living source I could turn to, or guide book to answer my most pressing questions.
 And I had often wished there was.

-I have always been one of those contemplatives who spends a lot of time in their own company being highly productive in sleuthing.
+I have always been one of those contemplatives who spends a lot of time in their own company being curiously fecund in sleuthing.
 Not intentionally.
 It just happens that way.
 A thought would come to mind, nudged along by intrigue, and off it would take me to who knows where.
 I am a dreamer, a wanderer and a fervent enquirer to all there is to know about what makes us tick.
-And there is a lot know.
+And there is a lot to know.
 Many life times worth and we would still only scratch the surface.

-In many ways I was awake to what was going on around me, but also acutely aware of my own limitations and what this might mean to the interpretation of my own experiences.
+In many ways I was awake to what was going on around me, but also acutely aware of my own limitations and what this might mean to the interpretation of my experiences.

 I didn’t understand why possibilities fell so short and that potential was just that.